If you intend to work your way through this article, go here for the version-controlled source.

 Vim gets (arguably) worse!
 This is because Bram Moolenaar and others configured some nice default behaviors in

 This is all we’ll configure for now.
 Open gVim (not Vim itself.
 Wait until we have a better shell to run it in) from the Windows menu.
-Run this command:
+Then run this command:

 :e ~\vimfiles\vimrc